Getting Started

 - Cursor — add to

-.gemini/settings.json - ChatGPT — set up as a Custom GPT Action
+- ChatGPT — MCP connector (Business/Enterprise/Edu) or Custom GPT Action

 Section titled “3.
-Create your first cards”Once connected, just ask your AI assistant to learn something and save it:
+Author your first streamboard”Once connected, ask your AI assistant something like:

 Next steps